Tobias-Pe/ReplyBotCommands/README.md

 `<show "searchterm"` Outputs the answers for a certain expression.
 Outputs answers for both exact and wildcard dictionary.

 `<add "expression" "answer"` Adds an exact entry to the dictionary.
-The bot will search if a chatmessage exactly matches the first parameter of this command and will send in the chat, the second parameter (the answer).
+The bot will search if a chatmessage exactly matches the first parameter of this command and will send it in the chat, the second parameter (the answer).
 (If a message has more than one answer it will randomly choose one of these answers)

 `<addw "expression" "answer"` Adds an wildcard entry to the dictionary.
 The bot will search if a chatmessage contains the expression and will then output the answer like the `<add` command